 For some, class reunions are a dreaded event.
 Psyching oneself up to attend the Saturday night reception and dinner once every five years takes a lot of energy.

-During the early years when your fellow classmates are just getting out of college, getting married, having kids, and/or buying or building their first house, there’s not a lot of extra cash floating around for a big spend on a class reunion weekend.
+During the early years when your fellow classmates were just getting out of college, getting married, having kids, and/or buying or building their first house, there wasn’t a lot of extra cash floating around for a big spend on a class reunion weekend.

 The dress-to-impress reason applies to everyone.
 Depending on the demands of your classmate’s work attire, some may need to do a little clothes and shoe (< this is primarily for the women) shopping.
 If this one seems like an odd reason, go look in your own closet and ask yourself, “If my reunion was tonight, what would I wear?”

-In some cases, you’ll also be competing with a college or university homecoming event occurring in the same year or cycle.
+In some cases, you’ll also be competing with a college or university homecoming in the same year or rotation cycle.
 So ask yourself?
 Are we more fun?
 Or were they?

 So don’t be surprised if not everyone jumps at the chance to attend the class reunion in the early years.
 Don’t be surprised if people don’t come to the class reunion for 20 years because someone didn’t treat them nice 30 years ago.
 It’s just an excuse to avoid friend and foe alike.